-25. The GM canola lines contain an introduced gene from yeast (designated as GOI CDS 1.6) or a truncated variant of this gene (designated as GOI CDS 1.0), intended to confer increased abiotic stress tolerance.
+25. The GM canola lines contain an introduced gene from soil-borne yeast (designated as GOI CDS 1.6) or a truncated variant of this gene (designated as GOI CDS 1.0), intended to confer increased abiotic stress tolerance.
 Information about the identity and source of this gene has been declared CCI.
-Under section 185 of the Act, the confidential information will be made available to the prescribed experts and agencies that are consulted on the RARMP for this application.
 Some GM canola lines may also contain one introduced selectable marker gene from a soil bacterium.
 Details of the genes are provided in Table 2.